Vantiv/litle-sdk-for-ruby/README.md

 See {file:sample_driver.rb} to see an example of using the Litle API.

-Source Code available from : https://github.com/gformich/LitleOnline_XML_v8_Ruby
+Source Code available from : https://github.com/LitleCo/litle-sdk-for-ruby

 Please contact Litle & Co. to receive valid merchant credentials in order to run tests successfully.

 Setup:

-1) Install the Litle API gem from rubygems*,* this will install the latest API gem in your Ruby environment.
-Our gem is available publicly from rubygems.org
+1) Install the LitleOnline Ruby gem from rubygems.org, this will install the latest API gem in your Ruby environment.
+Our gem is available publicly from rubygems.org.
+Use the command below to install.

 >sudo gem install LitleOnline

 2) Once the gem is installed run our setup program to generate a configuration file.
-This file resides in $HOME/.litle_api_config.yml
+This file resides in your home directory
+$HOME/.litle_api_config.yml

-    NOTICE you can setup $LITLE_CONFIG_DIR to locate your configuration file in a location other than the $HOME Directory, the the file will reside in $LITLE_CONFIG_DIR/.litle_api_config.yml
+    NOTICE you can set the environment variable $LITLE_CONFIG_DIR to locate your configuration file in a location other than the $HOME Directory, the the file will reside in $LITLE_CONFIG_DIR/.litle_api_config.yml

 >Setup.rb